 Note that the submit nodes are not for running long or large jobs or calculations, but serve as a gateway for the rest of the cluster.
 From a submit node, you may request compute resources (e.g. CPUs, RAM and GPUs) from available compute nodes, either via an interactive session, or by submitting one or more batch jobs.
 See the Slurm section below (Step 5) for how to reserve resources and run jobs on the cluster.

 Once you are connected to a submit host, you can reserve and use cluster resources.
-Be advised that direct ssh access to a cluster compute node is not required, and in fact is not permitted unless you are granted access to a compute node using SlurmSlurm Workload Manager is the batch-queue system used to gain access to or run jobs on the COE HPC cluster, including the Nvidia DGX systems and other compute nodes with GPUs.
-To use Slurm, you will need to be assigned to a Slurm account corresponding to your department, class, or research group (Step 2).
+Be advised that direct ssh access to a cluster compute node is not required, and in fact is not permitted unless you are granted access to a compute node using SlurmSlurm Workload Manager is the batch-queue system used to gain access to or run jobs on the COE HPC cluster, including the Nvidia DGX systems and other compute nodes.
+To use Slurm, you will need to be assigned to a Slurm account corresponding to your department, class, or research group, which is done by enabling your HPC account in TEACH (see Step 2).

-For quick, interactive (bash) shell access to a compute node, do:
+For quick, interactive shell access to a compute node (e.g. using bash), do:

 srun --pty bash